-2. Alan Avenue play area 2.
-Alan Avenue play area Description: formal fenced off play area space at Alan Avenue containing play equipment and bench.
+2. Alan Avenue play area

+Description: formal fenced off play area space at Alan Avenue containing play equipment and bench.

 (South Norfolk Council asset reference NFL0005A acquired in 2002.
+Title reference

-Title reference NK280307) In reasonably close proximity to the community it serves Located in the main built-up areas, surrounded by the Alan Avenue development.
+In reasonably close proximity to the community it serves Located in the main built-up areas, surrounded by the Alan Avenue development.
 Demonstrably special Recreational, communal and amenity value due to the use as a children's play area.
 Local in character and is not an extensive tract of land Not an extensive tract of land.

-3. Allotments between Blundville Manor and Alan Avenue, bordering the southern end of the playing fields

-Description: community allotments.
+2 Allehmente hetureen Di unduille Manney and Alam Avenue, heydeving the southern 3.
+Allotments between Blundville Manor and Alan Avenue, bordering the southern end of the playing fields Description: community c allotments.
 In reasonably close proximity to the community it serves Enclosed on three sides by housing and next to the playing fields on the fourth boundary.
 Demonstrably special Community asset for growing vegetables and flowers.
 A safe area for wildlife and birds.
 A quiet place where like- minded growers socialize and work on the land.
 The allotments benefit peoples physical and mental well-being.
 Local in character and is not an extensive tract of land Not an extensive tract of land.
+Kry Med Green Space Suchtien Ward Aller Aryung, bordwing the suchem and of the playing fields

-4. Farm track/green lane running parallel to Grove Way Description: farm track/g Description: farm track/green lane running parallel to Grove Way.
+4. Farm track/green lane of Grove Way Description: farm track/gr Description: farm track/green lane running parallel to Grove Way.
 In reasonably close proximity to the community it serves Opposite the housing located in Grove Way.
 Demonstrably special This avenue between a field edge; bordered by younger trees, and a line of older established trees beside Grove Way, is widely used by the community.
 Many people with dogs use this as an alternative to walking along the pavement in Grove Way.
 The avenue ends at the entrance to the playing field, which is accessible from this track.
 It is both tranquil and a haven for birds and other wildlife with open vistas across the farmland.
 Local in character and is not an extensive tract of land A long, narrow strip of land.
-Estimation of the second secon